 There is a higher risk of robbery at main rail stations and on all train services, especially overnight sleeper trains.
 You are most at risk while boarding and leaving trains.

 Official taxis, which have the name and telephone number of the taxi company on the side of the door and on the top of the taxi.
 They will also show a rate card on the window of the vehicle.
 Taxis with a crest but no company name are not official taxis.
 Please take sensible precautions, including at night and if you are alone.

 Check your bill carefully when buying drinks in bars and nightclubs.
 There have been some reports of overcharging and of large amounts of money being charged to debit or credit cards.

 In 2019 there were 2,904 road deaths in Poland (source: Department for Transport).
-This equates to 7.7 road deaths per 100,000 of population and compares to the UK average of 2.8 road deaths per 100,000 of population in the same year.
+This equates to 7.6 road deaths per 100,000 of population and compares to the UK average of 2.6 road deaths per 100,000 of population in 2019.